 003.jpg

 Minna is interested in the visual language of symbols - the simplifying and stripping back of shape to essential forms.
-Her work features bold silhouettes, organic lines and demonstrates a careful consideration for how shapes fit together to create harmonious and balanced patterns - symbolic of finely balanced ecosystems and the way in which specific plants and animals fit together to create an interactive stability.
-Thick and tactile paint textures have also come to define Minna’s work, reminiscent of textures found within many Australian landscapes.
+Her work features bold silhouettes, organic lines, limited colour palette and demonstrates a deep consideration for how shapes sit alongside one another to communicate a harmonious and interconnected feeling - symbolic of finely balanced ecosystems and the way in which specific plants and animals exist alongside one another to create an interactive, symbiotic stability.
+Minna’s work is also an expression and celebration of aliveness - of the beauty of being here.
+Her work emanates joy, playfulness, humour and a sense of wildness - reflective not only of the external world around us, but also of the animalistic life force within us - intuitive, carnal, spirited, divine.

 As well as having exhibited at galleries such as Backwoods, aMBUSH, Saint Cloche, Outré, Yeah Nice and Juddy Roller, Minna has a keen interest in bringing art out of gallery spaces and into the public realm through large scale murals, working by the philosophy that art should be an integral part of everyday life, and accessible to all.